+Equivalency: This course counts for MATH-UA 329.
 This course satisfies: Honors MATH Required, MATH Constrained Math Electives

-Real Variables
+MATH-SHU 339 Real Variables

 This course is a continuation of the analysis sequence with a focus on measure and function spaces.
 Topics covered include Lebesque measure and integration, abstract measure spaces, Lebesgue differentiation, the Radon-Nikodym theorem, Fubini's theorem, Lp and Hilbert spaces, the Riesz representation theorem, and Fourier series.